tomcuel/Chess_Game_C_IN104/README.md

 - fixes the problems of the IA and add the intermediate level
 - also adds the pawn promotion, the undo button
 - and all that is related to the check (as well as Checkmate and Stalemate)
-## VF :
+## V5 :
 - adding littles features linked to stalemate conditions
 - parsing more into separate functions using references to others folders
-- adding an IA using the alpha_beta_pruning algorithm with a very basic heuristic (will need to be upgraded later on), the depth need to be changed by hands, but later on it will not be the case (warnin a depth above 3 take very long for now)
+- adding an IA using the alpha_beta_pruning algorithm with a very basic heuristic (will need to be upgraded later on), the depth need to be changed by hands in the IA.c file, but later on it will not be the case (warning a depth above 3 take very long for now)
+## V6 :
+- The victory display menu is now a blur with the chess game in the background
+- Reversing the board when it's up to the black to play (1v1 game or 1vIA)
+- Fixing some bugs linked to the code
+- Timer will also work for the IA
+- Adding the IAvIA type of match where you can select which level of IA will play against which level of IA
+- Changing how the menus looks concerning the difficulty choices and the gameplay mode
+- Warning : only the EASY and MEDIUM IA level are working in this version
+## V7 :
+- development of the IA by changing the heuristic by ordering moves, iterative deepening to make a compromise between searching the best play and managing time, but also suggestions concerning the moves to do depending on the part of the game we're in

 # Structure of the code :